 How To Boot Windows In Safe Mode

-If you can not access your system, starting Windows in Safe Mode is the best option.
+Starting Windows in Safe Mode is the best option if you cannot access your System.
 There are many ways to do this, depending on the circumstances, one must be chosen.

-One of the easiest ways to enter Safe Mode is to use the F8 key or Ctrl + F8 keys when loading Windows; But on newer systems that have UEFI or use high-speed SSD memory, Windows loading speed is so high that you can not stop the system boot process by pressing the F8 key.
+One of the easiest ways to enter Safe Mode is to use the F8 key or Ctrl + F8 keys when loading Windows.
+However, on newer systems that have UEFI or use high-speed SSD memory, the Windows loading speed is so high that you can not stop the system boot process by pressing the F8 key.

-There are many ways to set up Safe Mode in Windows 10 that you can choose the best method according to your system conditions and access.
+There are many ways to set up Safe Mode in Windows 10.
+You can choose the best method according to your system conditions and access.
 In the following, we will explain each of these methods.

 Launch Windows 10 in Safe Mode

-Sometimes it is necessary to boot Windows several times in Safe Mode to troubleshoot a problem; It will take a lot of time and patience if we have to do this manually every time.
-Fortunately, the system configuration tool in Windows allows you to enable the Safe Mode option, and the system will boot in Safe Mode until you reset the settings yourself.
+Sometimes, it is necessary to boot Windows several times in Safe Mode to troubleshoot a problem.
+It would take a lot of time and patience if we had to do this manually every time.
+Fortunately, the System Configuration tool in Windows allows you to enable the Safe Mode option, and the System will boot in Safe Mode until you reset the settings yourself.

 In the Start menu search bar, type MSConfig and then enter System Configuration at the top of the page.
 Instead, you can enter the MSConfig command directly in the Run window by pressing Windows + R.

-In the System Configuration window, the settings are probably on one of the Normal Startup or Selective Startup options.
-You must select the second option, Diagnostic startup, to run only basic drivers and services.
-Finally, click OK and then Restart to reboot the system immediately.
+The settings in the System Configuration window are probably on one of the NormaStartupup or SelectivStartupup options.
+You must select the second option, Diagnostistartupup, to run only essential drivers and services.
+Finally, click OK and then Restart to reboot the System immediately.

-Note: After activating the Diagnostic startup option, drivers and voice services, network and some other functions will not be loaded; So you can not use or test these features.
+Note: After activating the Diagnostistartupup option, drivers, voice services, Network, and some other functions will not be loaded, so you can not use or test these features.

-- Minimal: Loads only the minimum number of drivers needed to run Windows; But it still keeps you in the graphical user interface (GUI) so you can use the mouse.
+- Minimal: It loads only the minimum number of drivers needed to run Windows, but it still keeps you in the graphical user interface (GUI) so you can use the mouse.

-- Alternate shell: launches safe mode with command line; So, in this case, you need to know how to use Windows without a GUI.
+- Alternate shell: launches safe mode with the command line.
+In this case, you need to know how to use Windows without a GUI.

 - Active Directory Repair: An option for computers in an enterprise environment that connect to Microsoft Active Directory.

-- Network: Downloads the required network drivers to the Windows GUI so you can access and test the network connection.
+- Network: This function downloads the required network drivers to the Windows GUI so you can access and test the network connection.

-For ordinary people who are just trying to solve their problem, Minimal and Network are the best options.
+Minimal and Network are the best options for ordinary people who are just trying to solve their problems.
 After selecting either of these two options, reboot Windows, then check your previous issue to see if it still exists.

-Go to System Configuration and return the boot to normal to make sure the problem is fixed.
-If your problem continues to persist, additional options such as No GUI, the Boot log, the Base video to try and OS boot information.
+Go to System Configuration and return the boot to its expected state to ensure the problem is fixed.
+If your issue persists, additional options, such as No GUI, the Boot log, the Base video, and OS boot information, are available.

 Access through Windows settings